 And these data don’t show actual maltreatment, only what has been reported and identified as such by child welfare systems.
 Some cases of maltreatment are never reported or substantiated by child welfare systems.

 Patton failed to mention some better evidence for her claim that black children are abused at a higher rate than other kids.
 The most recent in a series of national studies which attempt to find maltreatment cases that are not reported or adjudicated estimated that African-American children were more than twice as likely as white children to suffer physical abuse.

 Setting aside quibbles over data, Patton’s emphasis on protecting black children is a refreshing contrast to the “racial disproportionality” movement that has gained currency in this century.
 Starting in the early 2000s, a group of wealthy foundations and allies called the Alliance for Racial Equity in Child Welfare promoted the notion that a racist child welfare system is behind the disproportionate representation of African-American families in the child welfare system.

 As evidence has accumulated that contradicts this view, the alliance has quietly suspended its work, and has not published anything since March 2015.
+[Editor’s correction: The Alliance has not suspended its work and continues to operate].
 But many agencies, commentators and others continue to advocate equalizing black children’s representation in the system with that of other groups, with possible danger to black children who may be left in violent homes without support or supervision.